 Each category will have one judge’s choice winner ($75) and there will be one overall People’s Choice Award ($150) (votes through Facebook).

-Shortlisted photos from each category will be entered into a People's Choice Award voting round on the SFU Study Abroad Facebook page.
-Facebook voting will take place from November 1 to November 15 at 9:00 AM (PST).
+Shortlisted photos from each category will be entered into a People's Choice Award voting round on the SFU Study Abroad Facebook page and Instagram page.
+Voting will take place from November 1 to November 15 at 9:00 AM (PST).

 Only one prize will normally be awarded per contestant.
 Prizes must be claimed within one year of notification.